 Beginning in the fourth quarter of 2008, the federal government, including through the Federal Deposit Insurance Corporation and the GSEs, and several lenders implemented programs to modify loans to make them more affordable to borrowers with the goal of reducing the number of foreclosures.
-During 2013, 2014 and the first quarter of 2015, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$1.0 billion, \$0.8 billion and \$0.2 billion, respectively, of estimated claim payments.
-Based on information that is provided to us, most of the modifications resulted in reduced payments from interest rate and/or amortization period adjustments; from 2013 through the first quarter of 2015, approximately 10% resulted in principal forgiveness.
+During 2013, 2014 and the first half of 2015, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$1.0 billion, \$0.8 billion and \$0.3 billion, respectively, of estimated claim payments.

 One loan modification program is the Home Affordable Modification Program ("HAMP").
-We do not receive all of the information from servicers and the GSEs that is required to determine with certainty the number of loans that are participating in, have successfully completed, or are eligible to participate in, HAMP.
-We are aware of approximately 6,110 loans in our primary delinquent inventory at March 31, 2015 for which the HAMP trial period has begun and which trial periods have not been reported to us as completed or cancelled.
-Through March 31, 2015, approximately 56,380 delinquent primary loans have cured their delinquency after entering HAMP and are not in default.
-Although the majority of loans modified through HAMP are current, we cannot predict with a high degree of confidence what the ultimate re-default rate on these modifications will be.
-Our loss reserves do not account for potential re-defaults unless at the time the reserve is established, the re-default has already occurred.
+We are aware of approximately 5,440 loans in our primary delinquent inventory at June 30, 2015 for which the HAMP trial period has begun and which trial periods have not been reported to us as completed or cancelled.
+Through June 30, 2015, approximately 62,510 delinquent primary loans have cured their delinquency after entering HAMP and are not in default.
+The interest rates on certain loans modified under HAMP are subject to adjustment five years after the modification was entered into.
+Such adjustments are limited to an increase of one percentage point per year.